mynaparrot/plugNmeet-docs/docs/tutorials/migration-from-bbb.md

 ## Why Consider Plug-N-Meet?

 BigBlueButton is a foundational open-source project that has served the community for years.
 Plug-N-Meet was born from a deep respect for the BBB ecosystem and was designed to address some of its inherent architectural challenges, offering a different approach for those who need more flexibility and scalability.
+To understand our journey and the "why" behind our design choices, you can read our founder's story: **[Why We Built Plug-N-Meet](/blog/why-we-built-plugnmeet)**.

 Here are the key advantages of the Plug-N-Meet architecture: